ntnhut/LeetSolve/docs/source/Dynamic_Programming/368_Largest_Divisible_Subset.md

 * Extra space: `O(n)`.

 ## Key takeaway
-In this interesting problem, we use index mapping to simplify everything.
+In this interesting problem, the index mapping is used to simplify everything.
 That improves the performance in both runtime and memory.